guardian/dotcom-rendering/README.md

 If you prefer not to use an editor like VSCode then you can use the following commands to manage formatting:

-`yarn prettier:check` // Checks for prettier issues `yarn prettier:fix` // Checks and fixes prettier issues `yarn lint` // Checks for linting issues
+- `yarn prettier:check` &rarr; Checks for prettier issues
+- `yarn prettier:fix` &rarr; Checks and fixes prettier issues
+- `yarn lint` &rarr; Checks for linting issues
-`yarn lint --fix` // Checks and fixes linting issues
+- `yarn lint --fix` &rarr; Checks and fixes linting issues

 ## Thanks